hmac/kite/README.md

 ### Safety

-Lam will also have a concept of module safety and a safety checker.
+Kite will also have a concept of module safety and a safety checker.
 This is similar to [Safe Haskell](https://wiki.haskell.org/Safe_Haskell).
 A safe module is guaranteed not to perform IO or FFI and therefore poses no security risk.
 The worst it can do is put your program in loop or throw an error.
 Therefore you can